Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

 \section{Unconstrained local Hilbert space dimension}

-In this part we will describe two approaches that exploit known undecidability results for tiling and completion problems.
-Based on these, we can derive undecidability results for the spectral gap and for other low energy properties of translational invariant nearest-neighbour Hamiltonians on a square lattice.
-In contrast to the approach in the main part of this paper, however, the families of Hamiltonians that we construct here, defined by their local interactions $\{(h_\text{row}(n),h_\text{col}(n))\}_{n\in\mathbb{N}}$, have local Hilbert space dimension $d_n$ that differs for different elements $n$ of the family, in such a way that $\{d_n\}_{n\in\mathbb{N}}$ is unbounded.
+Before starting in \cref{sec:phase-estimation} on the proof of the main theorem, in this section we will describe two approaches that exploit known undecidability results for tiling and completion problems.
+Based on these, we can derive simpler but weaker undecidability results for the spectral gap and for other low energy properties of translationally invariant, nearest-neighbour Hamiltonians on a 2D square lattice, defined by their local interactions $\{(h_\text{row}(n),h_\text{col}(n))\}_{n\in\mathbb{N}}$.
+In contrast to the main theorem of this paper, however, the families of Hamiltonians that we construct here have local Hilbert space dimension $d_n$ that differs for different elements $n$ of the family, with no upper bound on $\{d_n\}_{n\in\mathbb{N}}$.